qubic/proposal/ComputorDonations/2024-11-22_QEarn_Emission_Proposal(1of2).md

 ## Impact

 - **Burn Rate Adjustment**:
-  Reducing the burn rate to 10% would lower the weekly burn from 150B to 100B QU tokens based on a 1000B weekly emission.
+  Reducing the burn rate to 10% would lower the weekly burn from 150B to 100B `$QUBIC` based on a 1000B weekly emission.

 - **Increased Allocations**:
   This adjustment frees up approximately 50B QU tokens per week, which can be redirected to QEarn to strengthen the economy sustainably.